 Gasparilla Island Grill at the Grand Floridian has a slightly smaller breakfast menu.
 It does include a breakfast frittata on the kids’ menu, which sounds like a good option to start the day.

 We like to get to the parks right when they open in the morning, and we power through until about 2:00 before returning to our hotel for an afternoon break.
-This puts us in the parks for lunchtime every day.
+This puts us in the parks for lunchtime every day, so our Disney World meal plan includes several restaurants in the parks.

 Some families pack lunches and bring them into the parks, and I applaud them.
 But honestly, we just don’t have the energy to pack up lunch food at home in Massachusetts to make sandwiches each morning.
 Fortunately, each park has at least one decent counter-service dining option with healthy-ish food.